EugTech/MozProj/industry-partners-list.md

 * Inhaus fabrication - STEM education & local manufacturing
 * DEED - Downtown Eugene Economic Development
 * Eugene Chamber of Commerce

+Would you like to be included on this list?
+Submit an [Issue](https://github.com/EugTech/MozProj/issues) or Pull Request.